-Forty percent (40%) of a teacher's evaluation will be based on observation of teacher practice and performance, using the CCT Rubric for Effective Teaching.
+Forty percent (40%) of a teacher's evaluation will be based on observation of teacher practice and performance, using the CCT Rubric for Effective Teaching 2014.

-The Standards for Educator Performance and Practice CCT Rubric for Effective Teaching
+The CCT Rubric for Effective Teaching 2014

-The CCT Rubric for Effective Teaching, the observation instrument for Region #11/Parish Hill MS-HS's Professional Learning and Evaluation Program, has been developed to align with Connecticut's Common Core of Teaching (CCT) and to reflect the content of its domains and indicators.
+Voluntown's observation instrument for the Professional Learning and Evaluation Plan has been developed to align with Connecticut's Common Core of Teaching (CCT) and to reflect the content of its domains and indicators.
 The CCT has defined for Connecticut's educators key aspects of effective teaching, correlated with student learning and achievement, that have been evidenced in professional literature.

-The CCT Rubric for Effective Teaching, which observers will use in conducting teacher observations and reviews of practice, was developed by teams of educators (including teachers, building-level administrators, central office administrators, and professional staff developers), who reviewed the CCT, relevant research on effective instructional practices that improve student learning and achievement, and other models for observation of professional teaching practice (Danielson, 2011; Marshall, 2011; Marzano, et al., 2011).
-The CCT Rubric for Effective Teaching represents a distillation of each of these resources to essential elements, crucial to effective practice that can be observed and applied in appraisals of teachers.
+The CCT Rubric for Effective Teaching 2014, which observers will use in conducting teacher observations and reviews of practice, was developed by teams of educators (including teachers, building-level administrators, central office administrators, and professional developers), who reviewed the 4 domains and 12 indicators that comprise the CCT, relevant research on effective instructional practices that improve student learning and achievement, and other models for observation of professional teaching practice (Danielson, 2011; Marshall, 2011; Marzano, et al., 2011).
+The CCT Rubric for 2014 represent a distillation of each of these resources to essential elements, crucial to effective practice, that can be observed and applied in appraisals of teachers.

-The CCT Rubric for Effective Teaching addresses several principles that are essential components of effective teacher performance and practice.
-These principles are explicitly embedded in the CCT Rubric for Effective as observable practices, and teachers and evaluators are required to reflect on these practices during pre- and post-observation conferences and self-evaluations.
-The overarching principles of the CCT Rubric for Effective Teaching are:
+The CCT Rubric 2014 addresses several principles which are essential components of effective teacher performance and practice.
+These principles are explicitly embedded in the CCT Rubric 2014 as observable practices, and teachers and evaluators are required to reflect on these practices during pre- and post-observation conferences and self evaluations.
+The overarching principles are:

-- Differentiation as a necessity for success and equal opportunities for all students; - Collaboration as essential to producing high levels of learning for all students; - Data collection and analysis as essential to informing effective planning, instruction, and assessment practices that enhance student learning; - Professional learning as integral to improved student outcomes.
+- Diversity as enrichment of educational opportunities for all students; - Differentiation as a necessity for success and equal opportunities for all students; - Purposeful use of technology as access to learning for all students; - Collaboration as essential to producing high levels of learning for all students; - Data collection and analysis as essential to informing effective planning, instruction, and assessment practices that enhance student learning; - Professional learning as integral to improved student outcomes.

-Key attributes of teacher performance and practice outlined in the CCT are reflected in the descriptors of the Indicators within the CCT Rubric for Effective Teaching, so that evaluators and teachers may understand how these attributes apply in practice, observations, and evaluation.
+Key attributes of teacher performance and practice outlined in the CCT are reflected in the descriptors of the Indicators within the CCT Rubric 2014, so that evaluators and teachers may understand how these attributes apply in practice, observations, and evaluation.
 Teacher lesson plans and associated documentation, pre-observation, post-observation, and teacher self-reflection forms and related conversations, as well as non-classroom reviews of practice, such as communication with families, collaboration with colleagues, participation in data teams, professional learning presentations by faculty members, participation in mentoring, instructional rounds, PPTs and action research, all provide rich data related to the CCT standards and the effectiveness of teachers' performance and practice.

-In employing the CCT as its foundation, the CCT Rubric for Effective Teaching maintains consistency with Connecticut's TEAM program of mentorship and professional development of new teachers.
+In employing the CCT as its foundation, the CCT Rubric for Effective Teaching 2014 maintains consistency with Connecticut's TEAM program of mentorship and professional development of new teachers.
 TEAM's Performance Profiles, which also describe attributes of effective teaching practice along a continuum for each of its professional growth modules, apply the CCT indicators as the focus for new teacher reflection on their practice and development of differentiated professional growth plans.
-The CCT Rubric for Effective Teaching and TEAM both rely on rich professional discussion about and reflection on professional practice to advance teacher effectiveness and student learning.
+The Rubric and TEAM both rely on rich professional discussion about and reflection on professional practice to advance teacher effectiveness and student learning.
 Therefore, consistency between these two programs makes it possible for all educators to acquire common understandings and language about teaching and learning, with the intent of enriching collaboration, communication, and community to pave the way for school improvement and success for all students.